-The average porosity of longitudinal weld is 1%, and there are no welding defects such as incomplete fusion and cracks.
+The average porosity of the longitudinal weld is 1%, and there are no welding defects such as incomplete fusion and cracks.

-The development of lasers, laser heads and other products has played a key role in solving the inherent problems of aluminum alloy laser welding and promoting the application of aluminum alloy laser welding technology.
+The development of lasers, laser heads, and other related products has played a pivotal role in resolving the inherent issues of aluminum alloy laser welding and facilitating the application of this technology.

 4. Application and development of laser welding of aluminum alloy

 Aluminum alloy laser welding is widely used in advanced manufacturing industries such as automobiles and aerospace in Europe and America.
 Typical applications include aluminum alloy roof and side wall laser brazing, aluminum alloy door laser fusion welding, and aluminum alloy T-shaped structure laser filler welding of Airbus fuselage lower wall plate.